 It is dangerous to judge something on the basis of apparent 'sincerity,' which is often the opposite of godly sincerity.
 Godly sincerity is paired with the truth.

 Many fail to perceive the difference between the first and second commandments.
-John Ritenbaugh explains that the second defines the way we are to worship the true God.
+The second commandment defines the way we are to worship the true God.

 John Ritenbaugh warns that human nature will degenerate as far as it is allowed.
 It has the tendency to quickly adapt to its environment, "adjusting" effortlessly to immorality and perversion.
 The conscience'the response of man's moral awareness . . .

-John Ritenbaugh observes that the people to whom Amos addresses have the mistaken assumption that because they have made the covenant with God that they complacently bask in a kind of divine favoritism—God's country, God's people, God's church.
-God's. . .
+The people to whom Amos writes have the mistaken assumption that because they have made the covenant with God, they can bask in a kind of divine favoritism.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 140,000 subscribers are already receiving.
+See what over 145,000 subscribers are already receiving.